jchurst/weather-app/README.md

 # weather-app

-A Pen created at CodePen.io.
+A Pen created at CodePen.io for Free Code Camp.
 You can find this one at http://codepen.io/jchurst/full/WxoVzr/.

+FCC Project - Local Weather App